-The role of coalitions of NGOs in coordinating NGO input into the treaty bodies coalition of some 60 to 70 international NGOs, which were active in the drafting of the Convention and work together to promote its implementation.
+118. In the case of several treaty bodies, coalitions are active in coordinating input.
+For example, CRC maintains a close working relationship with the NGO Group for the CRC, a coalition of some 60 to 70 international NGOs, which were active in the drafting of the Convention and work together to promote its implementation.
 The NGO Group has a liaison unit that supports participation of NGOs, particularly national coalitions, in the CRC reporting process, including coordination of NGO written submissions.
 It also supports attendance of national NGOs at the Committee's sessions in Geneva.
-International Women's Rights Action Watch (IWRAW)-Asia Pacific facilitates interaction between NGOs and CEDAW though training sessions convened at the time of the Committee's sessions and, as is the case with other NGOs, coordinates the submission of NGO reports to CEDAW in advance of sessions.
-An informal network of NGOs (APT/FIDH/OMCT) working on torture-related issues, works with their national partner NGOs to submit a consolidated report to CAT.
+International Women's Rights Action Watch (IWRAW Asia Pacific) facilitates interaction between NGOs and CEDAW though training sessions convened at the time of the Committee's sessions and, as is the case with other NGOs, coordinates the submission of NGO reports to CEDAW in advance of sessions.
+An informal network of NGOs (Association for the Prevention of Torture (APT), International Federation for Human Rights (FIDH) and World Organisation against Torture (OMCT)) working on torture-related issues, works with national partner NGOs to submit a consolidated report to CAT.